P/E RATIO: [PASS]

 POSITIVE EARNINGS GROWTH RATE FOR CURRENT QUARTER: [PASS]

 Compare the earnings growth rate of the previous three quarters with long-term EPS growth rate.
 Earnings growth in the previous 3 quarters should be at least half of the long-term EPS growth rate.
-Half of the long-term EPS growth rate for MTD is 7.25%.
-This should be less than the growth rates for the 3 previous quarters which are 6.58%, 8.06% and 14.20%.
-MTD does not pass this test, which means that it does not have good, reasonably steady earnings.
+Half of the long-term EPS growth rate for MTD is 7.22%.
+This should be less than the growth rates for the 3 previous quarters, which are 11.16%, 18.93%, and 15.19%.
+MTD passes this test, which means that it has good, reasonably steady earnings.

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

-If the growth rate of the prior three quarter's earnings, 9.02%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 98.21%, (versus the same quarter one year ago) then the stock passes.
+If the growth rate of the prior three quarter's earnings, 15.20%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, 13.47%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
+The growth rate over this period for MTD is 13.5%, and it would therefore fail this test.

-The EPS growth rate for the current quarter, 98.21% must be greater than or equal to the historical growth which is 14.50%.
-MTD would therefore pass this test.
+The EPS growth rate for the current quarter, 13.47% must be greater than or equal to the historical growth which is 14.44%.
+Since this is not the case MTD would therefore fail this test.

 Companies must show persistent yearly earnings growth.
 To fulfill this requirement a company's earnings must increase each year for a five year period.
-MTD, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $5.03, $6.80, $8.21, $9.14, and $9.96, fails this test.
+MTD, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $6.80, $8.21, $9.14, $9.96 and $11.44, passes this test.

 LONG-TERM EPS GROWTH: [FAIL]

 A final criterion is that a company must not have a high level of debt.
 A high level of total debt, due to high interest expenses, can have a very negative effect on earnings if business moderately turns down.
 If a company does have a high level, an investor may want to avoid this stock altogether.
-MTD's Debt/Equity (51.41%) is not considered high relative to its industry (56.92%) and passes this test.
+MTD's Debt/Equity (78.64%) is considered high relative to its industry (64.20%) and fails this test.